aaronalbinson/avenuelibrarycodeclub/src/pages/about.md

     type: hero
   - dark: true
     paragraph: >-
-      Every 2 weeks we get together at Avenue Library in Moston to make some awesome things with code.
+      Every 2 weeks children from ages 9 - 13 get together at Avenue Library in Moston to make some awesome things with code.
+Games, puzzles, websites, you name it we make it.
+We have a lot of fun working together.

+      We learn coding with the help of the follow technology:

       * Scratch